tunashawn/Cryptocurrency-Price-Tracker/README.md

 The website is very simple.
 User input the symbol (example: BTC for Bitcoin) of a coin to get its latest value in USDT and market price history (history price is only retrieved from sqlite database)

+Disclaimer: This project use api from Binance, responses from Binance does not show name of the crypto but only symbol.
+For the ease of development, everything in this state will use only symbol to identify cryptocurrencies.

 ## Access through internet
 In this instruction, I will use ngrok to get a free domain.
 It will simply expose a port in your network to the internet.